Name’s John and I work with IT with a well known Australian Software Development Company in the Education sector.

-Here at my blog, I plan to share with you things that happen in the day to day life of a Microsoft Systems Administrator and hopefully give you, the reader, a helping hand in overcoming a few problems that I’ve experienced.
+Here at my blog, I share with you things that happen in the day to day life of a Microsoft Systems Administrator and hopefully give you, the reader, a helping hand in overcoming a few problems that I’ve experienced.
 Through this Blog I hope to not only expand your knowledge in Information Technology, but mine as well.

 I also run a small Web Development/IT Consulting business with clients both local here in Australia and abroad.
 So if you are interested in having a website made or General IT Issues then make sure to get in contact with me via the Contact Page.